Pratt–Yorke opinion: Effect in North America

-Land speculators in North America, opposed to the Royal Proclamation of 1763, which prohibited private purchases of land from Native Americans, circulated modified versions of the Pratt–Yorke opinion.
-Mis-transcribed versions of the opinion appeared in North America circa 1757 or 1773.
-These versions omitted all reference to the East India Company or the Mogul, instead referring simply to "Indian Princes or Governments."
+Land speculators in North America who were opposed to the Royal Proclamation of 1763, which prohibited private purchases of land from Native Americans, circulated modified versions of the Pratt–Yorke opinion.
+Mistranslated versions of the opinion appeared in North America around 1757 or 1773 and omitted all reference to the East India Company or the Mogul but instead referred simply to "Indian Princes or Governments."

-One reproduction of this version of the opinion can be found in the flyleaf of George Washington's 1783 diary.
-Land speculator William Murray unsuccessfully attempted to persuade a British military commander to allow him to begin negotiations with Indians based on another copy.
+One reproduction of that version of the opinion can be found in the flyleaf of George Washington's 1783 diary.
+The land speculator William Murray attempted, based on another copy, to persuade a British military commander to allow him to begin negotiations with Indians.

-Chief Justice John Marshall (citing to such a mis-transcribed version) considered the relevance of the Pratt–Yorke opinion to the status of aboriginal title in the United States in Johnson v.
-M'Intosh (1823):
+Chief Justice John Marshall, citing such a mistranscribed version, considered the relevance of the Pratt–Yorke opinion to the status of aboriginal title in the United States in Johnson v.
+McIntosh (1823):